dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 #### Stagegate 2

 Incorporation of the legal contracts within the articles of the legal vehicle, and therefore acceptance by the investors to work under that same legal structure.
-First trenche of investment transferred to the legal vehicle for that use.
+First tranche of investment transferred to the legal vehicle for that use.

 #### Stagegate 3